isovector/certainty-by-construction/src/book/Appendix1-Ring-Solving.lagda.md

 to remove any highest-order zero powers, but this adds a great deal of complexity.
 Since we are only putting together a toy example, we will not concern ourselves with this problem, but do keep in mind its presence.

+Note that at [1](Ann), we have postulated `postulate:0#`; this is only because we haven't formally defined rings or semirings or any of the actual structure we will need to build a ring solver.
+So instead, we will simply postulate any piece we need, and you should treat this entire discussion as a sketch of the technique.
+The motivated reader is encouraged to fill in all the gaps!

 Horner normal form is desirable for computation since it gives rise to an interpretation into `𝔸` directly, via: